 How and why all languages change.

-4. Where in the World are Bobeh and Zeydeh?
+4. Where in the World are Bobe and Zeyde?
 Jewish Geography and the Languages of Our Ancestors (grades K-12)

 Students look at their roots, including where their ancestors came from, languages their ancestors spoke, and origins of their own family names and personal names.